Student Environmental Leadership Network

 Green Heart Schools' Student Environmental Leadership Network (SELN) is an environment-specific leadership program for year 10 Brisbane students.
 The program provides students with the knowledge and skills to develop and lead behaviour change projects in their school and local community.
 In 2017 participants will be supported to identify environmental issues and work together to plan and implement projects to help make Brisbane's schools and communities cleaner and greener.
 This free program can help build confidence and leadership in students and achieve sustainable outcomes in schools.

 The Lord Mayor, Brisbane Councillors and environmental experts attend scheduled SELN meetings to support students to lead environmental discussions and work together to develop projects.
-Participants will be required to attend out of school meetings on approximately six occasions throughout the school year, commencing in mid-March and concluding in early November.
+Participants will be required to attend out of school meetings on approximately six occasions throughout the school year, commencing in early-March and concluding in early November.
 The calendar of meetings will be finalised in early 2017.

 Keep up to date with what's happening in the SELN program on Brisbane City Council's Young Brisbane's Facebook page.